ncsa/MayomicsVC/README.md

 java -jar ${WOMTOOL} inputs src/wdl/GermlineMasterWorkflow.wdl > ../Jsons /GermlineMasterWorkflow.json
 ```
+b.
 The JSON needs to be filled in with the below commands

 ```
 cat ../Jsons/GermlineMasterWorkflow.json